Demystifying Intelligence

 Artificial Learning vs. Machine Learning vs. Deep Learning

 Why Deep Learning?
 If supremacy is the basis for popularity, then surely deep learning is almost there (at least for supervised learning tasks).
-Deep learning attains the highest rank in terms of accuracy when trained with a huge amount of data.
+Deep learning attains the highest rank in terms of accuracy when trained with a huge or large amount of data like in generative AI.

 During my time (around 19 years ago), we had no such option to learn or to choose popular professions.
 It was mainly R&D for anything unusual.
 We were forced to use regression techniques if anyone wished to be a data scientist or simply an engineer in computer software.